Glazed Carrots

 - Adjust the heat to low and add the butter and sugar to the pan with the carrots.
 As the butter melts it will create a sauce with the sugar.

 - Stir until the sauce comes together, about 4 to 5 minutes.
-Season the glazed carrots with salt and pepper and serve.
+Season the glazed carrots to taste with salt and pepper and serve.

 Pro Tip!